jrenaud90/TidalPy/Documentation/structures_x/layers/base_layer.md

 restored.load_binary("layer.tpyb")
 ```

+> [!NOTE]
-**Note:** EOS profile data is NOT included in the binary file.
-It must be repopulated after loading.
+> An attached material EOS model is saved and restored with the layer, but the EOS profile data it produces is not; re-run the world's `solve_eos` after loading.

 ### TOML config (inherited)